Bod9001/DockerFileForAMDAIWin/README.md

 24.7.1 or newer AMD driver software version

-an RDNA3 card 7XXX series, might work with 6XXX? idk Not able to test
+an RDNA3 card 7XXX series, might work with 6XXX? idk Not able to test someone tried a RX 6950 XT and the GPU was being recognised in the container, no confirmation on if it worked properly tho

 docker desktop (when installed go to settings gear icon > resources > wsl integration > Enable Integration with additional distro ( You might need to add one if it's not visible Just search for ubuntu in window search and it comes up and set up) )